 Self-isolation at home for 14 days is required for:

-From 29 March 2020, all travellers arriving in Australia from overseas are required to undertake their mandatory 14 day self-isolation at designated facilities (for example, a hotel).
+From 29 March 2020, all travellers arriving from overseas (except from New Zealand*) are required to undertake their mandatory 14 day quarantine at designated facilities (such as hotels).
 See also: